UnlyEd/next-right-now/src/README.md

 Layouts change the meta components that are used by several pages.

 For instance, Next Right Now comes built-in with the following layouts:
-- base
+- `core`
-- default
+- `default`
-- demo
+- `demo`

-#### `base` layout
+#### `core` layout

-The `base` is a bit particular.
+The `core` is a bit particular.
 It's meant to contain code shared between several layouts.

 For instance, you might have a `Nav` component that displays some links in the home page, and other links once connected.
 If the business logic behind the `Nav` component is very different, you might prefer to use 2 different components.

-But, if the business logic is similar and only the links themselves are different, you might prefer to avoid code duplication and have one `base/components/Nav` component that is being configured differently by the other layouts.
+But, if the business logic is similar and only the links themselves are different, you might prefer to avoid code duplication and have one `core/components/Nav` component that is being configured differently by the other layouts.

-That's the purpose of the `base` folder, to contain such components that are used by other layouts.
+That's the purpose of the `core` folder, to contain such components that are used by other layouts.

 > Although components are the most common way to share code between layouts, you might also need to share ways to fetch data or share page properties.
 >
-> Those are also good and valid use-cases for using the `base` folder.
+> Those are also good and valid use-cases for using the `core` folder.

 #### `default` layout